School of Fine Arts

 Course Description: A rotating topics course focusing on various issues relating to the world of film.
 Topics include: History of Film, Women in Film, Film Genres, American Genres, and Film Directors.
 Attendance at weekly screenings outside of class is required.

-CIN 245 Production I Credits: 3
+CIN 300 Commercial Media Production I Credits: 3

 Typically Offered: Spring.

-CIN 253 Audio Production Credits: 3
+CIN 320 Narrative Film Production I Credits: 3

 Typically Offered: Spring.